-Corey Calliet (@mrcalliet) is the personal trainer who punched up Michael B Jordan’s physique for Creed, then transformed him into a beast for this year’s Black Panther.
+Corey Calliet (@mrcalliet) is the personal trainer who punched up Michael B Jordan’s physique for Creed, then transformed him into a beast for last year’s Black Panther.
 The pair struck up a rapport when Calliet got a call from a fellow trainer to help out on Fantastic Four.
 Now he’s got everyone from from John Boyega to A$AP Rocky on speed dial.
 It’s hard to believe looking at his celebrity clients—or him—that Calliet used to be overweight.

 ““I was like, chubby, not fat fat,” counters Calliet, who also appears on Khloe Kardashian’s TV show Revenge Body, in which contestants turn the pain of being dumped or fired into fitspiration.
 Tired of “looking like a mess and feeling uncomfortable,” he made a bet with a football-playing friend that he’d train every day when he went to college.
 “I didn’t miss a day,” he says.
 “I felt like I got sick if I didn’t go to the gym.
 It became a part of life, like drinking water.
 And that’s when I fell in love with it.”